 June 25-30, 2017

 Looking for a weeklong escape to a quiet setting to reconnect with God?
 The Zephyr Experience conference provides you and your family with that time to grow in faith and community.
 Nestled in the Sierra Nevada on a half-mile of Lake Tahoe shoreline, Zephyr Point is one of the most beautiful retreat centers in the world.

-The Zephyr Experience conference supports theological learning, spiritual growth and deepening Christianity in our everyday lives through classes in: Bible, Church & Society, and Spirituality.
+The Zephyr Experience conference supports theological learning, spiritual growth and deepening Christianity in our everyday lives through classes in: Theology, Community, and Spirituality.
 Interactive and fun programs are provided for children and youth of all ages.
 Join us for a stimulating and enriching experience surrounded by the unparalleled splendor of Lake Tahoe and the Sierras.

-Adults may choose two sessions from our five classes:
+Adults may choose two classes, one from each session: